GMOD/jbrowse-components/website/docs/userguides/advanced/userguide_config_comp.md

 #### General QuantitativeTrack options

-- scaleType - options: linear, log, to display the coverage data. default: linear
+- `scaleType` - options: linear, log, to display the coverage data. default: linear
-- adapter - an adapter that returns numeric signal data, e.g. feature.get('score')
+- `adapter` - an adapter that returns numeric signal data, e.g. feature.get('score')

 #### Autoscale options for QuantitativeTrack

-Options for autoscale
+Options for autoscale:

-- local - min/max values of what is visible on the screen
+- `local` - min/max values of what is visible on the screen
-- global - min/max values in the entire dataset
+- `global` - min/max values in the entire dataset
-- localsd - mean value +- N stddevs of what is visible on screen
+- `localsd` - mean value +- N stddevs of what is visible on screen
-- globalsd - mean value +/- N stddevs of everything in the dataset
+- `globalsd` - mean value +/- N stddevs of everything in the dataset

 #### Score min/max for QuantitativeTrack

-These options overrides the autoscale options and provides a minimum or maximum value for the autoscale bar
+These options overrides the autoscale options and provides a minimum or maximum value for the autoscale bar:

 - minScore
 - maxScore

 #### QuantitativeTrack drawing options

-- inverted - draws upside down
+- `inverted` - draws upside down
-- defaultRendering - can be density, xyplot, or line
+- `defaultRendering` - can be density, xyplot, or line
-- summaryScoreMode - options: min, max, whiskers
+- `summaryScoreMode` - options: min, max, whiskers

 #### QuantitativeTrack renderer options

-- filled - fills in the XYPlot histogram
+- `filled` - fills in the XYPlot histogram
-- bicolorPivot - options: numeric, mean, none. default: numeric
+- `bicolorPivot` - options: numeric, mean, none. default: numeric
-- bicolorPivotValue - number at which the color switches from posColor to negColor. default: 0
+- `bicolorPivotValue` - number at which the color switches from posColor to negColor. default: 0
-- color - color or color callback for drawing the values. overrides posColor/negColor. default: none
+- `color` - color or color callback for drawing the values. overrides posColor/negColor. default: none
-- posColor - color to draw "positive" values. default: red
+- `posColor` - color to draw "positive" values. default: red
-- negColor - color to draw "negative" values. default: blue
+- `negColor` - color to draw "negative" values. default: blue
-- clipColor - color to draw "clip" indicator. default: red
+- `clipColor` - color to draw "clip" indicator. default: red

 #### BigWigAdapter options

-- bigWigLocation - a 'file location' for the bigwig
+- `bigWigLocation` - a 'file location' for the bigwig

-Example BigWig adapter config
+Example BigWig adapter config:

 ```json
 {